 Who is thinking about or planning a road trip for this summer?
 Today, I wanted to share my picks for the best apps to use to help make your road trip a success.

-Regardless of the length of your trip, I’ve got some apps that can help make a 200, 2,000 or 7,000(which we really may do this summer) mile journey easier and a bit more fun…which isn’t that the point?
+Regardless of the length of your trip, I’ve got some apps that can help make a 200, 2,000 or 7,000(which we did summer 2015) mile journey easier and a bit more fun…which isn’t that the point?

-By the way, before we get going, all but one of these apps is available for either Android or iOS.
+By the way, before we get going with the essential apps for a road trip, all but one of these apps is available for either Android or iOS.
 I’ve linked to the site for the app versus the specific platform.
 Pick your OS from there and have fun downloading new apps.

 1. Google Maps